-12 Types Of Medical Equipment Used For Coma Patients
+12 Types Of Medical Equipment For Coma Patients To Use

 Additional Equipment Required For Bedridden Patients

-In addition to the medical equipment listed above, here is a list of equipment that is specifically designed for those who have to stay on the bed and can be of great help.
+In addition to the medical equipment for coma patients listed above, here is a list of equipment that is specifically designed for those who have to stay on the bed and can be of great help.

 - Pressure Relief Mattress: A pressure relief air mattress is a type of mattress that is specially designed for patients who are bedridden.
 It is a very soft mattress and helps to spread the entire body’s weight evenly.
 It also helps to prevent and ease any bed sores.